Known as right angle with downwards zigzag arrow,

 - 1993-06: ISO/IEC 10036 (Glyph registration) is published

-- 1993: International Glyph Register by the AFII is published, possibly containing ⍼
+- 1993: International Glyph Register by the AFII is published, containing ⍼ with no new information

 - 1994-09: ISO 12083 (Electronic manuscript preparation and markup) is published, based on ANSI/NISO Z39.59, with no entity tables